WMD-group/PDynA/README.md

 Copy all the files under `examples/lammps` to your working directory, unzip `lammps_example_mapbbr3.out.gz` and run the script `example_lammps.py`.

+For your own LAMMPS trajectory, please use a custom dump style with this command: `dump dump_name all custom dump_frequency ./dump.out id element x y z`

 **3. XYZ/PDB/ASE trajectory**